acejudo89/portfolio/README.md

 # portfolio
-Here can you find my academyc projects developed during the Bootcamp I'm cursing for Data Analytics
+Here you can find my academyc projects developed during the Bootcamp for Data Analytics I've finished in 2023.